-Pulling Identifiable Intangibles Out of Residual Goodwill.
-The lawyer and business valuator should account for intangible assets separately from residual goodwill, where possible.
-Not only may the capitalization rates for different intangible assets be different, depending on the longevity and risk of the asset, but also identifiable intangible assets of the business are transferrable with the business, and thus are not part of personal goodwill.
-The accounting profession is going to have to lead the legal profession in this effort to pull recognized intangible rights out of residual goodwill, because appellate courts are still quoting a 138 year old mercantile definition of goodwill, and citing components of goodwill that prevailed before the onset of telecommunications, the automobile, the airplane, and personal computers.
-This is not to say that the accounting profession has fully adjusted to the "new economy" where intangibles are an important source of wealth.
-FASB now says to report intangible rights that are separable from goodwill when such rights are purchased, but not when such rights result from selfinvestment.
-There may be a reluctance to treat expenditures on self-created intangibles as investments and not expenses, since that would increase current earnings (and bonuses and stock options based on improved earnings) and management could engage in subjective assessments of self-created intangible assets that would be even more difficult to prosecute than the Byzantine complexity of Enron style accounting.
-But until self-created intangible assets are recognized as assets and included on the balance sheet, the balance sheet will continue to be of little use in valuing a business, and the entity value derived by business valuators from the normalized income statement, in conjunction with a cap rate or income multiplier, will continue to reflect value in excess of recognized assets, which people will continue to call "goodwill," which some courts will continue to say is not divisible upon divorce.
+The accounting profession is going to have to lead the legal profession in the effort to pull recognized intangible rights out of residual goodwill, because some appellate courts are still citing a 138-year-old mercantile definition of goodwill, and citing components of goodwill that prevailed before the advent of telecommunications, the automobile, the airplane, personal computers, and the internet.
+This is not to say that the accounting profession has fully adjusted to the "new economy," where intangibles are an important source of wealth.
+FASB now says to report intangible rights that are separable from goodwill when such rights are purchased, but not when such rights result from self-investment.
+Until self-created intangible assets are recognized as assets and included on the balance sheet, the balance sheet will continue to be of little use in valuing a business, and the entity value derived by business valuators from the normalized income statement, in conjunction with a cap rate or income multiplier, will continue to reflect value in excess of recognized assets, which people will continue to call "goodwill," which some courts will continue to say is not divisible upon divorce.